 - Speak to your doctor to know when you can start exercising, especially walking, which can help regulate blood circulation and provide some respite from the leg pain.

 - Have a diet rich in protein, iron and vitamin C to promote the growth of new tissue, heal you faster and give you the energy you need to nurse your little one.

-Not all women will experience leg pain after undergoing a c-section.
+Leg pain 3 months after a C-section is also possible.
+Not all women will experience leg pain after undergoing a C-section.
 If you experience any leg pain, you must act promptly and talk to your doctor about the same at the earliest.